Sarbloh Granth: Structure and contents

 Sarbloh Granth is separated into 5 chapters known as adhiyas.
+There are 4,361 padd (stanzas) in-total across the five chapters.
 The scripture itself is 1665 pages in-length total and comprises three volumes.
 A printed version released by Santa Singh is 862 pages in-length.
 At the end of the five chapters is an appendment containing information on Vishnu's incarnations.

+The first four chapters are similar in narrative, focusing on Indic mythological wars between the devi-devta coalition against demons, focusing on the message of Bir-Rās (warrior spirit) to engrain the Sant-Sipahi teaching of Sikhism.
+The Indic deities are chronologically described as being manifestations of the hukam (command) of the Divine, and are not eternal beings although they were bestowed with powers, despite perhaps believing themselves to be supreme, with a focus on their futility.
+Many Shaktist terminology is employed in these chapters, such as Chandi, Bhavani, Bhagauti, whose meanings differ by interpretation, with some viewing these as references to the literal namesake deity whilst others view them as references to metaphysical concepts.
+According to Abinash Mahapatra, the term Bhavani refers to "the germinating power of this universe" whilst Bhagauti refers to a dual leitmotif consisting of weaponry and true supplication to the Divine.
+Meanwhile, Chandi refers to Kaal (temporality) rather than Akaal (eternality), it can also be interpreted as referring to female-empowerment, and the creative, preservative, and destructive powers, thus responsible for the tricks of rituals (tantra), supernaturality (siddhi), and hypocrisy (pakhand).

 The first chapter contains praise and invocations to various devis (goddesses).
 The second chapter covers Vishnu as an incarnation of the supreme God.
 Chapter five, which is also the longest chapter, concludes that the various gods and goddesses mentioned formerly are incarnations of Sarabloh (literally meaning "all-iron"), which itself is an incarnation of Mahakal, a term used by Guru Gobind Singh to refer to the all-mighty divine being.

 Chapter One

 The first chapter, or Pahila Adhiya (ਪਹਿਲਾ ਅਧਯਾਯ), contains praises toward Maha Maya and Maha Kala.
 The Indic demi-gods (devte) lose a battle to demons, and request the devi, Chandi, to assist them.
 Chandi then defeats the demoniacal army and their leader, Bhimnad.